fpgadeveloper/fpga-drive-aximm-pcie/docs/source/supported_carriers.md

 ## Unlisted boards

-If you need more information on whether the [FPGA Drive FMC] is compatible with a carrier that is not listed above, please first check the
+If you need more information on whether the [FPGA Drive FMC Gen4] or [M.2 M-key Stack FMC] is compatible with a carrier that is not listed above, please first check the [compatibility list].
-[compatibility list].
 If the carrier is not listed there, please [contact Opsero], provide us with the pinout of your carrier and we'll be happy to check compatibility and generate a Vivado constraints file for you.

 ## Board specific notes